José Napoleón Duarte: Junta leader

-President (1984–1989)
+Presidency (1984–1989)

-On 25 March 1984, in the 1984 presidential elections, Duarte (running as the PDC candidate), running along with Rodolfo Claramount Castillo, came in first with 43.4% of the vote.
+On 25 March 1984, in the 1984 presidential elections, Duarte (running as the PDC candidate), running along with Rodolfo Antonio Castillo Claramount, came in first with 43.4% of the vote.
 In the second round, on 6 May, he won with 53.6% of the vote against the Nationalist Republican Alliance (ARENA) candidate, Roberto D'Aubuisson.
 The elections were marred by violence between the FMLN and Salvadoran military at and near the polling stations.
 As both candidates were known to have close links with wartime undemocratic factions, the US government spent approximately US$2 million to support the democratic process and prevent violence at the voting polls.
 However, some scholars of Central American history have suggested that the CIA was merely ensuring that Duarte, the candidate favored by the US, was elected.

 Duarte became president on 1 June.
 He was determined to end the civil war by "dialogue without arms," and on 15 October 1984, in La Palma, Chalatenango, he met FMLN leaders face to face, which marked the beginning of the end of the civil war.
 His basic goal, he claimed, was to see the guerrillas disarm and then to demobilize so that their members could be reincorporated into society.
 He argued that the issues that had caused them to rise up in armed struggle had been or were being resolved.

 The FMLN demanded for ARENA to be banned from participating in the political life of the country, which made the dialogue between the two sides difficult.
 During 1985, Duarte tried to improve the image of the state by banning the Salvadoran Air Force from bombing civilian areas without presidential permission, creating an Investigative Commission to investigate political assassinations, and prosecuting the right-wing death squads that were alleged to be embedded in the state security services.
 However, that attempt largely failed to influence the excesses of the death squads.

 On 31 March, in the 1985 congressional elections, the PDC gained a majority with 33 seats.
 ARENA's loss of control in the Congress enabled Duarte to achieve his goals more easily.
 On 10 September 1985, his daughter, Inés Guadalupe Duarte Durán, and her friend, Ana Cecilia Villeda, arrived by car at the gates of a private university in San Salvador.
 They were followed in a van by two bodyguards assigned to protect them.
 As the two vehicles came to a stop, other vehicles positioned themselves to block traffic while a number of armed individuals killed the bodyguards and forced the two women into a truck.
 The two women were taken to a guerrilla camp.